Elias Chacour: Ecclesiastical career

-On February 7, 2006, Chacour was elected by the Melkite Holy Synod as Archbishop of Akko, Haifa, Nazareth and all Galilee.
+On 7 February 2006, Chacour was elected by the Melkite Holy Synod as Archbishop of Akko, Haifa, Nazareth and all Galilee.
 The main city of his diocese is Haifa, the great city of northern Israel.
 He was consecrated a bishop in the church of Saint Elias in Ibillin and his enthronement in the Haifa Cathedral was broadcast by the Melkite Ecumenical television station "Noursat" which originates in Beirut, Lebanon.
 Chacour is vice president of the Sabeel Ecumenical Liberation Theology Center.

-On 27 January 2014 Pope Francis announced that he had accepted a request from Archbishop Elias Chacour to retire as Archbishop of the Melkite Catholic Church of Akko, Haifa, Nazareth, and all Galilee.
-The resignation came after he was questioned by Israeli authorities in relation to a charge of sexual harassment and indecent assault.